AnggaR96s/Reforestation/README.md

-## What did the shy pebble wish for?
-That she was a little boulder.
+## Just read a few facts about frogs.
+They were ribbiting.